aaronparker/aaronparker.github.io/_posts/2022-01-06-hosting-patch-my-pc-in-azure.md

 The following code uses the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) to perform the following:

 1. Sign-in to an Azure subscription (replace the GUID)
-2. Create a resource group in Australia East
+2. Create a **resource group** in Australia East
-3. Create a network security group - note that this code will not create an inbound RDP rule for you
+3. Create a **network security group** - note that this code will not create an inbound RDP rule for you
-4. Create a virtual network
+4. Create an isolated **virtual network**
-5. Enable the Microsoft.Storage endpoint on the default subnet in the new vnet
+5. Enable the **Microsoft.Storage** endpoint on the default subnet in the new vnet
-6. Create a storage account for VM diagnostics and ensure that it can only be access from the vnet
+6. Create a **storage account** for VM diagnostics and ensure that it can only be access from the vnet
 7. Create a new virtual machine of size `Standard_B2s` running Windows Server 2022
-8. Enable Azure AD sign-in to the virtual machine
+8. Enable **Azure AD sign-in** to the virtual machine
 9. Enable the IaaS anti-malware extension
-10. Download and install the Patch My PC Publisher, configuring it for use with Intune only
+10. **Download and install** the Patch My PC Publisher, configuring it for use with Intune only
 11. Finally, display the public IP address of the new VM

 Here's the code: